auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * ``!~``, ``!~~`` -
     Negation of the above.
   * ``##`` -
-    LHS value matches RHS pattern.
+    LHS value matches RHS regex.
 LHS must be a string column and RHS must be a literal GNU RegEx.
   * ``~##`` -
     Same as ``##`` but does case insensitive match.